Use Images and Graphics

 Sizing and Preparing images in Photoshop

-Images for web need to be optimized for size and quality: the image should be no larger – both in pixels and bytes – than it needs to be in order to display crisply on the web page.
+Images for the web need to be optimized for the size and quality: the image should be no larger – both in pixels and bytes – than it needs to be in order to display crisply on the web page.
 A good way to determine the width needed for an image is to inspect the maximum width of the class you will use to size and position the image.
 You can review the size/position classes in the Colgrids section of Structuring a Page and look at different screen widths so you know the largest possible display width for a photo.

 Widths at which an image should be saved, based on size/position class